sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

     SKIPPED [1] .tox\py37\lib\site-packages\sunpy\net\tests\test_helioviewer.py:90: Glymur can not be imported.
     FAILED ..\..\.tox\py37\lib\site-packages\sunpy\timeseries\sources\noaa.py::sunpy.timeseries.sources.noaa.NOAAGoesSXRTimeSeries

-You can then search for the name of the test and it should find the full output from the failed test.
+If you want to find the full test output, you can search the tab for the name of the test out of the ~3 results, one will be that output.

 SunPy GitHub Groups
 ===================